Eva Vlaardingerbroek: Early life

-Vlaardingerbroek was born on 3 September 1996 in Amsterdam to a Roman Catholic mother and a Protestant father, both of whom work in the classical music industry.
+Vlaardingerbroek was born on 3 September 1996 in Amsterdam to a Catholic mother and a Protestant father, both of whom work in the classical music industry.
 Her father, Kees Vlaardingerbroek, is a musicologist and former concert director.
 She has a younger brother, and her paternal grandfather was a Dutch Reformed pastor.
 She was baptized as a child in the Protestant faith.

 Education and political career

 Vlaardingerbroek grew up in Hilversum and studied law at Utrecht University, where she participated in the Utrecht Law College honours program.
-After studying for some time in Germany at the Ludwig Maximilian University of Munich and completing her bachelor's degree, she began the master's degree in Encyclopedia and Philosophy of Law at Leiden University.
+After studying for some time in Germany at LMU Munich and completing her bachelor's degree, she began the master's degree in Encyclopedia and Philosophy of Law at Leiden University.
 She wrote her thesis on The Contractualization of Sex in the #MeToo Era and completed her master's with honours.

 During her studies, Vlaardingerbroek joined political party Forum for Democracy (FvD) in 2016.
 In 2019, she gave a speech against modern feminism at that year's party congress.
 In 2019, she took up an internship with the FvD faction in the European Parliament in Brussels.
 After that, Vlaardingerbroek left Brussels behind to work in Leiden as a lecturer-researcher, during which she published several opinion pieces in Elsevier Weekblad.
 In October 2020, she put her position at the university and her dissertation on hold to focus fully on a political career, followed by FvD leader Thierry Baudet's announcement on 31 October that Vlaardingerbroek would fill the fifth spot on the party's candidate list for the House of Representatives.

 After a dispute over Baudet's leadership and discriminatory remarks made by members of the youth wing publicly escalated in November 2020, Vlaardingerbroek announced on WNL's morning show Goedemorgen Nederland on 26 November that she had chosen sides against Baudet.
 Later that same day, Vlaardingerbroek and Joost Eerdmans, Annabel Nanninga, and Nicki Pouw-Verweij released a joint statement announcing their departure from the party.
 At the time this meant the end of Vlaardingerbroek's political career.
 In April 2023, Algemeen Dagblad published an exposé that revealed how in 2021, months after the conflict and split, FvD had threatened her and other former members with hefty fines for allegedly breaching party confidentiality.
 Vlaardingerbroek was never officially served nor found guilty of breaching party confidentiality and described it as an attempt to scare her into silence.

 In November 2023, Vlaardingerbroek stated that she would vote for the Party for Freedom (PVV) in the 2023 Dutch general election.